Concordium/concordium.github.io/source/shared/smart-contracts/general/contract-instances.rst

    - Consider having a picture that explains the relationship between modules and instances.

-A **smart contract instance** is a smart contract module together with a specific state and an amount of GTU tokens.
+A **smart contract instance** is a smart contract module together with a specific state and an amount of CCD tokens.
 Multiple smart contract instances can be created from the same module.
 For example, for an :ref:`auction <auction>` contract, there could be multiple instances, each one dedicated to bidding for a specific item and with its own participants.